Plant a Billion Trees

 The Plant a Billion Trees campaign is a large-scale restoration initiative launched by The Nature Conservancy in 2008.
 Our first project was to restore Brazil's Atlantic Forest, and now we have expanded to include forest projects all across the world!
-By planting trees and helping forests regrow where they have been severely degraded, we're helping to ensure clean water & air, diverse species and full, healthy forests for future generations.
+By planting trees and helping forests regrow where they have been severely degraded, we're helping to reduce the impacts of climate change, slow biodiversity loss, ensure clean water and air for everyone, and provide full, healthy forests for future generations.

 Forests help sustain all life on Earth.
 They clean our water.
 Cleanse our air.
 Cool our planet.
+Store our carbon.
 Trees give us refuge and refreshment, shade and shelter.

-The Plant a Billion Trees campaign will help improve important watersheds that provide clean drinking water and hydroelectricity to millions of people, as well as protection for thousands of species of native plants and animals.
+The Plant a Billion Trees campaign will help restore the health of our natural environments.
+Planting trees will improve important watersheds that provide clean drinking water and hydroelectricity to millions of people, as well as protect thousands of species of plants and animals.

 Founded in 1951, because of donations like yours, The Nature Conservancy has the means, experience and track record to work closely with partner organizations to meet this important goal.